Mehran Shahintab: Coaching career

 Shahintab started his coaching career in the early 2000s, as the assistant head coach of Peykan Basketball Club, and then head coach of Saba Battery Basketball Club In 2001 to 2008, Shahintab won the Iranian national league title four times as well as at two times FIBA Asia Championship with Saba Battery.

 From 2008 to 2010, he coached Sabbs Mehr Club and won 3rd place in the 2009 Champions West Asian Basketball Association (WABA) cup in Jordan.

 In 2010 he became the head coach of Petrochimi Bandar Imam Basketball Club, and lead the club for 2011, 3rd place, Champions West Asian Basketball Association (WABA) cup in Lebanon.

 From 2012 to 2014, Shahintab was the head coach of Azad University Basketball Club.
 In two seasons with the club, he led the club to 3rd Place in Iran National Basketball Super-league in 2013 and 2014, Runner-up, Iran National Basketball Super-league.

 From 2015 to 2018, Shahintab was the head coach of Petrochimi Bandar Imam Basketball Club.
 In three seasons with the club, he was able to win the Iran National Basketball Super-league, the West Asian Basketball Association (WABA) cup in Jordan, and made it to the 2017 West Asian Basketball Association (WABA) cup in Jordan Final.

 National team coaching

 Iran National men's Junior basketball team U16 and U18 (2000-2004)

-In 2000, Shahinatb was named the head coach of the Iran national men's junior basketball team.
+In 2000, Shahintab was named the head coach of the Iran national men's junior basketball team.
 With Iran's U18, he took the silver medal at the WABA Championship U18 in Yemen 2000.
 With U16 he took the gold medal at the WABA Championship U16 in Tehran 2001, gold medal at the WABA Championship U16 in Jordan 2002, and finally the first gold medal in Iran's basketball history in Asia continent at the 2004 FIBA Asia Under-18 Championship at Bangalore, India.